ABOUT THE PROGRAM

 What information do I need to apply?

-Our application process requires GRE test scores, official transcripts for all coursework you have completed, three letters of recommendation, and a personal statement/application letter.
+Our application process requires official transcripts for all coursework you have completed, three letters of recommendation, and a personal statement/application letter (more information about this statement in the next item).
+Applicants may also choose to submit GRE general exam scores but including GRE scores is optional.
 If you are an international student, you will also be required to submit official TOEFL scores.
 You can find more information on how to submit these materials in the online applications system.

 What should I write in my application letter/personal statement?